kvistgaard/sparql/pages/SPARQL training course.md

 	  ```
 	  #Query #UNION
 	- #+BEGIN_NOTE
 	  This query will not give complete results, unless inferred triples on inverse properties are included.
 To guarantee complete results relying only on SPARQL, the inverse property should be included.
-See ((61fd57ec-536d-4dbf-ae91-8f67c84f4daf)).
 	  #+END_NOTE
 - ### Search for string patterns
   id:: 61fd3a3d-81b5-448d-a76f-d1b0008b7476